stattlab/atomistic-scale-simulations/molecular-models-and-interactions/periodic-boundary-conditions.md

 and smaller boxes to assess if/how much results change.
 ```

+A longer chapter on [finite size effects](../monte-carlo/finite-size.md) is in the Monte-Carlo section of this book.

 ## Additional Resorces

-- **“A Guide to Monte Carlo Simulations in Statistical Physics”,Landau, Binder** has extensive theoretical explanations and details about **finite size** effects.
+- **“A Guide to Monte Carlo Simulations in Statistical Physics”,Landau, Binder**{cite:landau2021guide} has extensive theoretical explanations and details about **finite size** effects.